WTFAcademy/WTF-zk/Languages/en/01_Integer/readme.md

 # WTF zk Tutorial Lesson 1: Integer Arithmetic Basics

 As a beginner-friendly tutorial on zero-knowledge proofs, we will start by learning the basics of integer arithmetic.
 Most of you have probably learned this in secondary school, so it should be quite easy.
-We will also reproduce integer arithmetic using Python, so even beginners can quickly get started.
+We will also implement integer arithmetic using Python, making it easy for beginners to get started.

 For those who haven't used Python before, it is recommended to install [Anaconda](https://www.anaconda.com/download) to install and manage the Python environment.